 In 2010 USC became the first university in the nation to offer a program dedicated to training filmmakers in the art of comedy.
 USC Comedy at the School of Cinematic Arts offers instruction in the writing, directing, production as well as the history and theory of comedy.
 Students work with a distinguished, award-winning faculty of comedy professionals to discover and develop their comedic voices, while getting unrivaled access to the field through workshops, internships, demonstrations and screenings and festivals.

-Students at the USC Comedy at the School of Cinematic Arts Festival
+Students at the USC Comedy Festival

-The set of Comedy@SCA Live!
+The set of USC Comedy Live!